Annual Day of Public Witness for Children Killed by Abortion

 How else can I Help?

-The Life Chain Canada Committee is recruiting new zone captains and church contacts for Toronto-area Life Chains.
+The Life Chain Canada Committee is recruiting new zone captains and church contacts for Toronto- and Ottawa-area Life Chains.

 Zone captains are responsible for distributing and collecting signs, ensuring participants follow the Life Chain Code of Conduct and remain safe and peaceful, and answering any inquiries from media, nearby business owners, police, etc. They collaborate with Campaign Life Coalition headquarters to relay attendance info and pass on any donations collected.
 Please contact Life Chain Canada if you are interested in this role.